eclipse-archived/codewind-operator/README.md

 During deployment of the Keycloak service, the operator will configure the security realm as specified by the defaults config map.

-Before Codewind services can be installed, users must be added to Keycloak achieved via the Keycloak Admin web page.
-Each Codewind deployment must be tied to a existing user account.
+Before Codewind services can be installed, users must be added to Keycloak.
+This is achieved via the Keycloak Admin web page.
+Each Codewind deployment must be tied to an existing user account.

 To see the Keycloak access URL use the command :